xoo-creative/flash/README.md

-# new-techies
+# Flash ⚡️
-A better way to learn new technologies as a beginner.
+A better way to learn new technologies, in this ever-changing world.

-## How does it work?
-As a new-grad who has experienced learning new technologies on/off the job, I have discovered a key mental blocker in the learning process:

-> "Why is this \[tool\] significant, and how does it improve on other ways to achieve the same thing?"

-It is only after you understand this that the specific design decisions or APIs for new technologies make sense.
-At the same time, it's hard to just _know_ this as a beginner, since you did not experience the "old ways" of this approach.

-If you're not convinced that this is a key mental blocker, try explaining why coders use `git` to a non-coder.
-They may say that zipping files & copying and pasting it between machines is a great approach to sharing work compared to the extremely complex world of `git`.
-But if you highlighted the difficulty of sharing code across organizations of thousands of different locations & machines, as well as the reality that software companies can make hundreds of code changes within a single day, then it should be easier to understand.

 ## How to use?
 Type in a new technology that you're trying to wrap your head around, and let our platform handle the rest.
-We can provide you the context about why this technology exists, why it's popular/useful, what are common usecases, and simple code snippets to get you started.
-Hopefully, this will "unblock" your learning!
+We'll generate a short (< 3 min) read that will teach you everything you need to know, starting with the context about why this technology exists, why it's popular/useful, key concepts, common usecases, and runnable code snippets to get you started.

+Happy learning!

+## Why make this?
+After surveying hundreds of software engineers during my many internships, I found that almost everyone's approach to learning a new technology is simply "read the documentation, find some examples, try some code, repeat".
+Many admit that they don't have a proper method, and just "try things until I think I get it".
+There must be a better way!

+Also, as many more transition into the tech industry (either from other industries or fresh out of university), people need proper learning approaches _specific for technologies_, ones that can help many beginner-level learners advance their skills.
+The method above only works if you already have strong experience in the field.

+Having extensive teaching experience university-level computer science and data science courses, I condensed my knowledge and reflections into `Flash`, a new technology learning framework that will accelerate your learning and simplify your work, allowing you to become a better engineer, faster!